arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 #include <Wire.h>
 ```

-Inside `void setup()` you need to initialize the library, and initialize the I2C port you want to use.
+Inside `void setup()` you need to initialize the library and initialize the I2C port you want to use.

 ```arduino
 Wire.begin() //SDA & SDL